auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 avaser -c rtsp_facedetect-tracker_sms-rtsp.pbtxt
 ```

+###  Expanding your setup
+For more detailed adjustments, including configuring email notifications and refining parameters within the `notification_message` node, refer to the comprehensive tutorial [here](./assets/notification_message_in_details.md)

 ## Changing Input from RTSP to USB

 Let's explore how to adapt our pipeline to different video input sources.
 Specifically, we will transition from using an RTSP/video stream to capturing video directly from a USB camera.
 This opens up a realm of possibilities for different operational scenarios.
 Whether you're looking to monitor a live feed from a remote camera or capture video directly from a camera connected locally, this adjustment allows your pipeline to be versatile and adaptable to specific needs.